Podcast: Play in new window

 John Hering Short Bio

 John is a successful entrepreneur with a passion for solving consumer problems.
-He co-founded Lookout (formerly Flexilis), along with James Burgess and Kevin Mahaffey, after extensive research into mobile security threats.
-Prior to Lookout, John founded Unwire Iraq, a non-profit providing wireless networks to U.S. combat troops, and Daily
+After extensive research into mobile security threats, he co-founded Lookout (formerly Flexilis) with James Burgess and Kevin Mahaffey.
+Before Lookout, John founded Unwire Iraq, a non-profit company serving wireless U.S. combat troop networks.

-John is a frequent speaker at industry events, including Black Hat Technical Security Conference, DEFCON and Microsoft’s Bluehat Security Conference.
+John frequently speaks at industry events, including Black Hat Technical Security Conference, DEFCON, and Microsoft’s Bluehat Security Conference.
 BusinessWeek recently selected John as a Best Young Tech Entrepreneur for 2010.

 John studied at the University of Southern California and has extensive experience with information security and wireless communication technologies.